KrishDevCrafting/Javascript-Practise/Dom/notes.md

 Creating an element
 To create DOM nodes, there are two methods:

 <script>
 document.createElement(tag)
 </script>

 Creates a new element node with the given tag:

 <script>
 let div = document.createElement('div');
 document.createTextNode(text)
 </script>

 Creates a new text node with the given text:

 <script>
 let textNode = document.createTextNode('Here I am');
 </script>

+Here we called append on document.body, but we can call append method on any other element, to put another element into it.
+For instance, we can append something to <div> by calling div.append(anotherElement).

+Here are more insertion methods, they specify different places where to insert:

+node.append(...nodes or strings) – append nodes or strings at the end of node, node.prepend(...nodes or strings) – insert nodes or strings at the beginning of node, node.before(...nodes or strings) –- insert nodes or strings before node, node.after(...nodes or strings) –- insert nodes or strings after node, node.replaceWith(...nodes or strings) –- replaces node with the given nodes or strings.